Devcorr/IntegraTorr/notes.md

 * Should ConfigCorr be a public repo which Integrator uses like a core library of ansible roles, or should should every user provide their own ConfigCorr-esque repo with the roles and personalization they need?

+* How will we stream stdout for builds and such, since ansible doesn't provide live output?
+Create some wrapper binary that can stream the logs to the Integratorr client on the host or something?

 To do
 --------------------------